KarBryant/FileMason/README.md

 ## 🚀 Why I built this

-I started learning Python in August of 2025.
+I started learning Python in June of 2025.
 While learning the fundamentals, I felt like I didn’t have anything meaningful to apply my knowledge to—just a few basic scripts or guided projects.
 I wanted to build something **real**, something that would genuinely push me.

 When I started FileMason, I only had a high-level understanding of architecture and the software development lifecycle.
 This project became my whetstone — the tool I’m using to hone my skills as a junior software developer.